Thrishaj2005/Zomato-Dataset-Analysis/README.md

 ## 📝 Text Preprocessing

-The review text was preprocessed using:
+The customer reviews were preprocessed using:

 - Expand Contractions
 - Lower Casing